wballard/VariableSky/api.markdown

 when a on `Scope` `$destroy`.
 No need for you to keep track of them, just do angular stuff as normal.

+You need AngularJs installed to use this method, but Variable Sky doesn't require or rely on AngularJs, this method turns itself on automatically.

 |Parameter|Notes|
 |---------|-----|
 |path|A dotted data path, pointing at desired data|